saurabtharu/Internship-repo/Internship Report - typst/chapters/chapter-3-intern activities.typ

 /*

-While working at F1Soft International as a DevOps Engineer intern, I concentrated mainly on bridging the gap between software development and IT operations.
+While working at Khalti Digital Wallet as a DevOps Engineer intern, I concentrated mainly on bridging the gap between software development and IT operations.
 I had to work in different facets which were very crucial in this activity aimed at making certain processes are not only simplified but also automated for efficiency purposes.
 My primary obligation lay with creating CI/CD pipelines using Jenkins; however, my undertakings did not end there.